Iron Maiden's A Matter of Life and Death

 On latter-day records, Iron Maiden have focused on what Harris refers to as a live sound.
 It leans dry, with fewer obvious production tricks and less digital sheen than many modern metal records.
 A Matter of Life and Death was the first Maiden record to lean into this sound, which was apparently the result of Harris enjoying the sound of the final mix in his car too much to allow the album to be fully mastered.
 The merits of this approach have been, and will continue to be, debated, but on “The Legacy” it works perfectly.
 The sound of the track is, for the most part, dry and heavy, right up until the bridge into the guitar breakdown at 4:45 in.
 There, the vocal melody jumps to the very top of Dickinson’s range.
 To cover for the strain in his voice , the vocals are doubled.
 The effect serves not only to hide the strain, but also to place a greater emphasis on Dickinson’s plea for a consideration of the effects war has on those left behind to salvage a future from the ruins:

-> Left to all our golden sons / > All to pick up on the peace / > You could have given all of them / > A little chance... at least > > Take the world to a better place / > Given them all just a little hope / > Just think what a legacy / > You now... will leave
+Left to all our golden sons / All to pick up on the peace / You could have given all of them / A little chance… at least

 After all the the thunder and violence of the earlier tracks, “The Legacy” asks what happens next.
 What comes when the fighting is done?
 The question invites the listener to re-engage with what came before, to contemplate what it might mean for the world.
 The song is stunning, but its greatest contribution might very well be that it re-contextualizes the rest of the record, pulling it together into one considered whole.
 (But not “Different World.”
 That one is still pretty bad.)

 To date, A Matter of Life and Death has been followed by three albums: The Final Frontier (2010), The Book of Souls (2015), and Senjutsu (2021).
 Each of these records is longer than A Matter of Life and Death.
 The Final Frontier and The Book of Souls are more varied.
-The Book of Souls contains Iron Maiden's most ambitious song in "Empire of the Clouds," an 18-minute epic about the crash of the R101 airship.
-Senjutsu is perhaps the band's most self-consciously epic record, with four lengthy tracks written solely by Harris.
+The Book of Souls contains Iron Maiden’s most ambitious song in “Empire of the Clouds,” an 18-minute epic about the crash of the R101 airship.
+Senjutsu is perhaps the band’s most self-consciously epic record, with four lengthy tracks written solely by Harris.
 Each one of these records, though, is defined by what came before.
 The dry sound of A Matter of Life and Death, once a departure, is a constant.
 The longer tracks follow the patterns established on A Matter of Life and Death, too: the quiet introduction is always followed by a crash into the body of the track.
 War?
 Religion?
 Those are still around, too.
 Again and again, Iron Maiden have returned to the themes and techniques that make A Matter of Life and Death so effective.
-They haven't bettered it yet.
-"Different World" could have been dropped, though.
+They haven’t bettered it yet.
+On that record, precious few mistakes were made.
+“Different World” could have been dropped, though.
 I hate that song.